Manifold Temperature Sensor Replacement

 What is the Manifold Temperature Sensor all about?

-Air is the single most important element for a running engine, even more so than fuel or oil.
+Air is the single most crucial element for a running engine, even more so than fuel or oil.
 Without a flow of fresh, clean air, combustion cannot take place, and your engine cannot operate.
 However, simply ensuring that airflow can reach the intake is not enough.
 The car’s computer needs to know a lot of information about the temperature and quality of air entering the intake.
 The manifold temp sensor is responsible for determining the temperature of the air, and providing that information to the computer.

 Keep in mind: